 Overview

 Dún an Óir (Irish for Fort of Gold) crowns a stark promontory at the mouth of Smerwick Harbour on the Dingle Peninsula.
-The name is said to derive from a ship laden with pyrite – fool’s gold – that ran aground nearby, leaving a lasting legend on the landscape.
-From the headland you can gaze across the white sands of Béal Bán (the White Strand) and the rugged Atlantic, while the cliffs on three sides give the impression that the fort once guarded a natural fortress.
+Local folklore suggests the name originated from a ship laden with pyrite – fool’s gold – that ran aground on the nearby shore, leaving a lasting legend etched into the landscape.
+From the headland, visitors look out across the white sands of Béal Bán and the open Atlantic, while sheer cliffs on three sides create the impression of a natural fortress.

-Managed by the Office of Public Works as a state‑owned National Monument, the site is free to visit and requires no ticket.
-It is an unguided location, meaning you set your own pace and let imagination fill the gaps left by centuries of erosion.
+Managed by the Office of Public Works as a state-owned National Monument, the site is free to visit and operates as an unguided location.
+There are no ticket barriers or guided tours; instead, you set your own pace and let the landscape and remaining earthworks tell the story.
+The exposed position means the Atlantic weather plays a central role in the experience, so planning your visit around the forecast is essential.

 History